Maryland Guardianship Lawyer

 The initial court hearing is usually to appoint an attorney for the alleged incapacitated adult, to understand the emergent nature of the petition, and to make any initial findings of whether the filing requirements have been met so that the petition can proceed.
 In the event that the guardianship is uncontested, it may be possible that the court to appoint a guardian in the initial hearing.

 There are many benefits to hiring a lawyer to help you through your guardianship case.
-A Maryland trusts and estates attorney can assist you with preparing the petition and attachments to begin the court process of having you appointed as guardian.
+A Maryland guardianship lawyer can assist you with preparing the petition and attachments to begin the court process of having you appointed as guardian.
 The attorney will then continue to represent you through the hearings and the trial if required by gathering evidence, helping you to hire expert witnesses, and preparing for those court proceedings.

-After you are appointed, a trusts and estates attorney in Maryland can assist you by advising you regarding your responsibilities as guardian—whether you’re appointed guardian of the person or guardian of the property.
+After you are appointed, an attorney can assist you by advising you regarding your responsibilities as guardian—whether you’re appointed guardian of the person or guardian of the property.
 If you are appointed guardian of the property, the attorney can continue to assist you by helping you to prepare an inventory of the assets and the annual accountings required by the court.
+Call today to schedule an appointment and learn more about how a lawyer can help you through this complex process.